 The minimum temperature and maximum wind velocity were not known in this part of the world when the base was planned.
-Therefore everything was built to the highest standards possible for temperatures of -100 F (-73 C) and winds up to 200 mph (320 km/hr).
+Therefore, everything was built to the highest standards possible for temperatures of -100 F (-73 C) and winds up to 200 mph (320 km/hr).
 Special designs were also incorporated from lessons learned in Alaska during WWII.

 Later when I was there (1968) the majority of work on daily maintenance and housekeeping was done by Danish civilians.
-Besides the primary early alert function of the base with the huge over-the-horizon radar, the base supported international arctic research projects and outlying posts in Greenland and Canada.
-During the summer there were numerous scientists and researchers coming and going on various projects.
+Besides the primary early alert function of the base with the huge over-the-horizon radar (BEMEWS), the base also supported international arctic research projects at outlying posts in Greenland and Canada.
+During the summer, there were numerous scientists and researchers coming and going on various projects.
 The airstrip supported both military and civilian commercial flights from the U.S. and Europe that transported the many people involved with all the operations.

 Buildings that had to be at ground level, like aircraft hangars, had double floors with cold air circulating between the two floors, as shown below.

 All other buildings were well above ground.
 This prevented the permafrost from thawing out and drastically shifting from the buildings' heat inside.
 As long as the 1600 feet (480 m) thick permafrost stayed frozen, Thule buildings sat on solid ground.
 If the permafrost thawed, it was just a slushy mix of water and gravel.
 So everything built on the permafrost was designed to keep the permafrost frozen as much as possible.

 Below is shown a typical building on blocks to keep it well above the permafrost.
 If the building heat thawed the permafrost, probably the building would sink, shift, or tilt.